AlexeyMatveev686/office-js-api/Word/ApiInlineLvlSdt/Methods/GetLock.md

 ## Example

-This example shows hpw to get the lock type of the container.
+This example shows how to get the lock type of the container.

 ```javascript
 builder.CreateFile("docx");